freeradical13/freeradical13.github.io/index.md

 A [Temperature-salinity diagram][] (or T-S diagram) plots a water column's temperature and salinity as observed together at specified depths (generally excluding surface waters).

+Oceans are layered with different densities of water with the top layer being the [Photic Zone][] (~0-600m) where photosynthesis may occur and the rest is the [Aphotic Zone][] where no light penetrates.
+The ocean generally has a blue-ish color because blue colors are absorbed the least and travel the furthest down into the ocean or reflect up.

 [Ocean currents][] are masses of water that move from one place to another, redistributing heat from warmer regions to cooler regions, either by density-driven circulation or wind-driven cirulation.
 The coldest deep waters in the polar oceans sink to the bottom and move horizontally throughout other oceans.

 [Upwelling][] water to a coast brings nutrients (e.g. those that fell all the way to the sea floor) and gases (which tend to pack down in colder, denser waters; e.g. O<sub>2</sub>, CO<sub>2</sub>, etc.) towards the surface.

 <i>p</i>CO<sub>2</sub> is the partial pressure of CO<sub>2</sub>, so as <i>p</i>CO<sub>2</sub> goes up, the concentration of CO<sub>2</sub> goes up, and vice versa.
 As the concentration of CO<sub>2</sub> goes up, there is an increase in reactivity between H<sub>2</sub>O and CO<sub>2</sub> which increases the concentration of Carbonic Acid (H<sub>2</sub>CO<sub>3</sub>), some of which then reacts to form Bicarbonate (HCO<sub>3</sub><sup>-</sup>) and Hydrogen ions (H<sup>+</sup>), and some of the Bicarbonate reacts to form Carbonate (CO<sub>3</sub><sup>2-</sup>) and Hydrogen ions (H<sup>+</sup>).
 These additional H<sup>+</sup> ions thus decrease pH (because it is a negative logarithmic scale of H<sup>+</sup> ion concentration).
 Therefore, all else equal, as <i>p</i>CO<sub>2</sub> goes up, pH goes down, and since the reactions are reversible, as <i>p</i>CO<sub>2</sub> goes down, pH goes up.

-[Oceans formed on Earth][history of oceans] about 4.4 billion years ago.
-Oceans are layered with different density water with the top layer being the [Photic Zone][] (~0-300m) where photosynthesis may occur and the rest is the [Aphotic Zone][] where little light penetrates (both zones together are the Pelagic Zone).
-The ocean generally has a blue-ish color because blue colors are absorbed the least and travel the furthest down into the ocean or reflect up.

-The [Benthic Zone][] is the area where water reaches underlying land and organisms in this zone are called [Benthos][] which eat dead organic matter called [Detritus][] falling down from above.
-The benthic zone of an aphotic zone greater than 2,000m in depth is called the [Abyssal Zone][].
+The [Benthic Zone][] is the area where water reaches underlying land, and organisms in this zone are called [Benthos][] which eat dead organic matter called [Detritus][] falling down from above, or they are [suspension feeders][] (or filter feeders) eating organisms as they pass by, or they eat other organisms in the benthos.

+The [Hadal Zone][] is the area of ocean below 6km in deep ocean trenches.

 ## Climate